 Procurements under ICB can follow either a one-stage or two-stage tendering method.
 In a one-stage process, the PE will prepare a bidding document which will include, among other things, detailed functional and technical requirements.
 In response, suppliers submit tenders containing both their technical and financial proposals, which are opened in one single public opening.
 The PE then proceeds to evaluate these tenders and awards the contract to the offer that meets the technical requirements without major deviation at the least cost.

-In a two-stage process, the PE prepares at the first stage a document stating in general terms the functions and performance standards that the acquisition is to meet, rather than detailed technical specifications.
+In a two-stage process, the PE prepares, at the first stage, a document stating in general terms the functions and performance standards that the acquisition is to meet, rather than detailed technical specifications.
 In response, bidders offer un-priced technical proposals (i.e., no financial proposal is submitted at this time).
 The PE then assesses the suppliers’ qualifications and evaluates the technical proposals to establish which would suitably meet its needs.

 Following the first stage evaluation, the PE prepares a memorandum of changes for each bidder and may prepare an addendum to the tendering documents, including revisions to the technical requirements made in the light of the first stage technical evaluation, and initiates the second stage tendering process.
 During the second stage tendering process, bidders offer final tenders containing their final technical proposal and a financial proposal.
 The PE then evaluates the proposals (technical and financial) according to the criteria specified in the bidding documents.